infiniflow/ragflow/docs/references/ragflow_api.md

 }
 ```

-### Response for downloading a document in the nonexistent dataset.
+### Response for parsing a document in the nonexistent dataset.
 ```json
 {
       "code": 102,